MohamadRezaRS/askcael-demo/README.md

 `movies.json` was produced by an existing web scraper, already built and used to collect the 250 IMDb movie titles and summaries that make up the demo dataset.
 This is a one-off script, run separately from the pipeline described above — it is not part of the Phase 1/Phase 2 flow, it just produces the input file that Phase 1 consumes.

+## Configuration & Secrets

+The Gemini API key and MSSQL server name must never be hardcoded or committed to version control.
+Instead:

+- All secrets (API key, MSSQL server/connection details) live in a local file inside a dedicated folder, e.g. `secrets/config.txt`, which is never committed
+- `config.py` reads its values from that file at startup — no secret values appear directly in any source file
+- The `secrets/` folder is listed in `.gitignore`, along with standard Python ignores (`__pycache__/`, `*.pyc`, virtual environment folders, etc.)
+- A `secrets/config.example.txt` template, with placeholder values only, **is** committed — so anyone cloning the repo (including the AI coding agent building this) knows what keys/fields are expected without exposing real values

 ## Known Limitations (demo scope)

 - The current dataset (`movies.json`) contains only titles and summaries — no genre, cast, director, or country metadata.
 Filtering by these fields is part of the target architecture but is **not functional in this demo** since the underlying data doesn't support it yet.
 Metadata-based filtering is planned for the full project once the database is expanded.